farm-ng/amiga-app-template-kivy/README.md

 ./create_app.sh
 ```

+1. Enter your full name
+2. press enter
+3. enter your chosen app name as well.
+4. Press enter again
-Enter your full name, press enter and enter your chosen app name as well.
-Press enter again and once more to accept the formatted package name
+5. Press enter once more to accept the formatted package name
+    - Or rename the package as you desire

 Your kivy application has been created under the *apps* directory
 ```bash